More Schools Making Healthy Food Choices in the Upcoming School Year

 Florida Adding Fresh Produce to School Menus

-The state of Florida is taking healthy eating in schools one step further by providing an array of fresh fruits and vegetables right from Florida farms to school lunch tables.
-Thanks to a federal initiative, both Florida and Michigan will begin offering fresh, raw foods through the USDA’s Agricultural Marketing Service and Food Nutrition Service Program.
-This federal program will build on farm-to-school programs that already exist in both states, according to a report at he Ledger.
+Florida is taking healthy eating in schools one step further by providing an array of fresh fruits and vegetables from Florida farms to school lunch tables.
+Thanks to a federal initiative, Florida and Michigan will begin offering fresh, raw foods through the USDA’s Agricultural Marketing Service and Food Nutrition Service Program.
+According to a report in the Ledger, this federal program will build on farm-to-school programs that already exist in both states.

-Sherrie Nickel, superintendent of Polk County Public Schools, is in favor of the program.
-Nickel told the Ledger, “As someone who had a dad with a green thumb, my family always enjoyed fresh fruits and vegetables from Dad’s garden.
+Sherrie Nickel, superintendent of Polk County Public Schools, favors the program.
+Nickel told the Ledger, “As someone with a dad with a green thumb, my family always enjoyed fresh fruits and vegetables from Dad’s garden.
 I strongly believe that those healthy eating patterns as a child contributed to my health and well-being today.
-I am pleased that our students will be able to access fresh items in our school cafeterias.”
+I am pleased that our students can access fresh items in our cafeterias.”

-Arizona is also working on a healthier student population, through the development of Arizona Nutrition Standards.
-According to Explore News, the standards prohibit a variety of unhealthy foods, including those that are deep-fried, fruit juices containing less than 100 percent fruit and whole-fat milk.
-Districts are also banning sports and energy drinks and carbonated beverages.
-Calories, caffeine, sugar and sodium are all considerations before the state allows a food or beverage into a school lunchroom.
+Arizona is also working on a healthier student population by developing Arizona Nutrition Standards.
+According to Explore News, the standards prohibit various unhealthy foods, including deep-fried ,fruit juices that contain less than 100 percent fruit, and whole-fat milk.
+Districts are also banning sports energy drinks and carbonated beverages.
+Calories, caffeine, sugar, and sodium are all considered before the state allows a food or beverage to be added to a school lunchroom.

-Healthy eating paves the way to a healthier lifestyle overall, and many school districts are leading the way in educating kids about how to make nutritious choices.
-As school lunches begin to make the grade, perhaps those healthy eating habits will trickle to other parts of our culture as well.
+Healthy eating paves the way to a healthier lifestyle overall, and many school districts are leading the way in educating kids about making nutritious choices.
+As school lunches begin to make the grade, perhaps those healthy eating habits will also trickle into other parts of our culture.

 Additional Resources [+]